What is Audience-First Marketing?

 In fact the #1 challenge with sales followups is not being able to engage clients in a conversation about their needs.

-• One-on-One Consultations: A life coach might offer a free 15-minute strategy session, using insights from an initial self-assessment to make the conversation relevant.
+- One-on-One Consultations: A life coach might offer a free 30-minute strategy session, using insights from an initial self-assessment to make the conversation relevant.

-• Exclusive Industry Insights: A technology consultant could provide curated data on emerging trends, helping clients make informed choices.
+- Industry Insights: A technology consultant could provide curated data on emerging trends, helping clients make informed choices.
+It establishes them as a thought leader.

 Growing Existing Accounts